 Austin released 15 rainbow trout, including this 22 incher, on the Delayed Harvest Artificial Lures Only stretch of Kinzua Creek, McKean County, on the opening day of trout season.
 “My general impression is that there were a lot of people fishing on first day, and many who don’t respect the waters,” he said.
 “That’s why I prefer fishing in the Delayed Harvest sections, because no one goes there on the first day of trout.”

 Jake Allen, 15, Sharpsville took this nice steelhead at Temple Creek, an Elk Creek tributary near Albion, on a hand-tied egg pattern.James Swearingen, 4, of Windgap caught seven rainbows as big as 14 inches on Mentored Youth Fishing Day at North Park Lake, with a little help from his dad.

-WINNER With snow on the ground and more on the way in late February, this winter landscape was taken while Donnie Friel of Montour Rod and Gun Club and Sean Brady, executive director at Hollow Oak Land Trust, fished Penn’s Creek and Cherry Run in Centre County.
+WINNER With snow on the ground and more on the way in late February, this winter scene was photographed with an iPhone while Donnie Friel of Montour Rod and Gun Club and Sean Brady, executive director at Hollow Oak Land Trust, fished Penn’s Creek and Cherry Run in Centre County.
 They released a half dozen wild trout.
-The browns and rainbows went for No. 18 pheasant tails, No. 18 princes and No. 14 stonefly nymphs.
-The brookies took Royal Coachman dries.
-Photo Donnie Friel
+The browns and rainbows took No. 18 pheasant tails, No. 18 princes and No. 14 stonefly nymphs.
+The brookies went for Royal Coachman dries.
+Photo Sean Brady

 Ed Munch of Warren, Pa., was about three miles up a non-stocked mountain stream in Warren County when he hooked this beautiful wild brown trout.
 The 18-incher took a crawler just after a hard rain and was released unharmed.